-- 1. The collecting counterparty shall collect the variation margin in accordance with Section 5. - 2.
-The posting counterparty shall provide the variation margin either: - (a) within the same business day of the calculation date determined in accordance with Article 9(3); - (b) where the conditions in paragraph 3 are met, within two business days of the calculation date determined in accordance with Article 9(3). - 3.
-The collection of variation margin in accordance with paragraph 2(b) may only be applied to netting sets that meet either of the following conditions: - (a) for all the derivative contracts not subject to initial margin requirements in accordance with this Regulation, where the collecting counterparty has collected, at or before the calculation date of the variation margin, an advance amount of variation margin calculated in the same manner as that applicable to initial margins in accordance with Article 15; and the collecting counterparty has used a margin period of risk ('MPOR') at least equal to the number of days in between and including the calculation date and the collection date; - (b) for derivative contracts subject to initial margin requirements, where the initial margin has been adjusted in one of the following ways: - (i) by increasing the MPOR referred to in Article 15(2) by the number of days in between, and including, the calculation date determined in accordance with Article 9(3) and the collection date determined in accordance with paragraph 2 of this Article; - (ii) by increasing the initial margin calculated in accordance with the standardised approach referred to in Article 11 using an appropriate methodology taking into account a MPOR that is increased by the number of days in between, and including, the calculation date determined in accordance with Article 9(3) and the collection date determined in accordance with paragraph 2 of this Article.
+- 1. Variation margin shall be collected either: - (a) within the same business day of the calculation date determined in accordance with Article 9(3); - (b) where the conditions in paragraph 2 are met, within two business days of the calculation date determined in accordance with Article 9(3). - 2.
+The collection of variation margin in accordance with paragraph 1(b) may only be applied to netting sets that meet either of the following conditions: - (a) for all the derivative contracts not subject to initial margin requirements in accordance with this Regulation, where the collecting counterparty has collected, at or before the calculation date of the variation margin, an advance amount of collateral calculated in the same manner as that applicable to initial margins in accordance with Article 15, for which the collecting counterparty has used a margin period of risk ('MPOR') at least equal to the number of days in between and including the calculation date and the collection date; in case no mechanism for segregation is in place between the two counterparties, these may offset the amounts to be collected. - (b) for derivative contracts subject to initial margin requirements, where the initial margin has been adjusted in one of the following ways: - (i) by increasing the MPOR referred to in Article 15(2) by the number of days in between, and including, the calculation date determined in accordance with Article 9(3) and the collection date determined in accordance with paragraph 1 of this Article; - (ii) by increasing the initial margin calculated in accordance with the standardised approach referred to in Article 11 using an appropriate methodology taking into account a MPOR that is increased by the number of days in between, and including, the calculation date determined in accordance with Article 9(3) and the collection date determined in accordance with paragraph 2 of this Article. - 3.
+The part of the collateral related to variation margin referred to in paragraph 4(a) shall be collected in accordance with Article 4(1) and second subparagraph of Article 7(5).